US orders evacuation of most embassy staff in Ukraine as fears of a Russian invasion grow - KTVZ

 “I want to be crystal clear.
 A final decision has not been taken by President Putin, but we have a sufficient level of concern based on what we’re see on the ground and what our intelligence analysts have picked up that we’re sending this clear message and it remains a message that we have now been sending for some time.
 And it is an urgent message because we’re in an urgent situation,” Sullivan said.

+Some of the Americans are trying to leave the country now or have left already.
+The State Department is helping them leave if they want to.

+“Very few” US citizens that the State Department has been in touch with have expressed an inability to get themselves out of the country, the official said.
+They have asked for help getting new passports or visas for non-American family members, the official said.

-Earlier Friday, US Secretary of State Antony Blinken said the US believes a Russian invasion of Ukraine could begin “at any time,” including during the ongoing Olympics in Beijing.
+On Friday, Blinken said the US believes a Russian invasion of Ukraine could begin “at any time,” including during the ongoing Olympics in Beijing.
 He also said the US continues “to see very troubling signs of Russian escalation, including new forces arriving at the Ukrainian border.”

 “We’re continuing to draw down our embassy,” Blinken said during a press conference on Friday.
 “We will continue that process.
 And we’ve also been very clear that any American citizens who remain in Ukraine should leave now.”